fathym/fathym.io_ParticleDev/README.md

 # fathym.io_ParticleDev
 Download the fathym.io library folder to develop for Fathym on the Particle Photon
 ## About
 [Fathym](http://fathym.com) is a platform that let's you create powerful, social, front-end apps and dashboards for your IoT projects.
-Now with the fathym.io library native to Particle, it's incredibly easy to create dashboards and notifications, and even control your photon from your own Fathym app!
+Now with the fathym.io library native to Particle, it's incredibly easy to create dashboards and notifications, and even control your Photon from your own Fathym app!
 # Tutorial
 ## Getting up and running
 1. **Download the [Fathym.io (fix link)](http://fathym.io) zip folder from this repo and unzip**